Primitive geodesic lengths and (almost) arithmetic progressions: Almost arithmetic progressions are generic

-where $h>0$ is the topological entropy of the geodesic flow on the unit tangent bundle.
-It is clear that, for any $t>0$, we have

-which is clearly not equal to $1$ since both $h>0, t>0$.
-In particular, Margulis' work in tandem with Proposition \ref{AAPGen} yields a second proof of Theorem \ref{MainAAPGen}.

 \begin{rem} Margulis' thesis actually establishes the asymptotics for the number of periodic orbits of Anosov flows.
 Hence, appealing to Margulis, one can recover Proposition \ref{APs-Anosov-flows} as a special case of Proposition \ref{AAPGen}.
-We chose to still include our proof of Proposition \ref{APs-Anosov-flows} for two reasons.
+We chose to still include our proof of Proposition \ref{APs-Anosov-flows} for three reasons.
 First, it is relatively elementary, using only the specification property for Anosov flows, rather than the sophisticated result in Margulis' thesis.
-Secondly, it is constructive, allowing us to concretely ``see'' the sequence of periodic orbits whose lengths form the desired almost arithmetic progression. \end{rem}
+Secondly, it is constructive, allowing us to concretely ``see'' the sequence of periodic orbits whose lengths form the desired almost arithmetic progression.
+Thirdly, Margulis' asymptotics are not known to follow directly from the specification (or weak specification) property, so the method of proof of Proposition \ref{APs-Anosov-flows} could cover examples not addressed by Proposition \ref{AAPGen}. \end{rem}